Tyler Clippard: Houston Astros

-The White Sox traded Clippard to the Houston Astros in exchange for a player to be named later or cash considerations on August 13, 2017.
+On August 13, 2017, the White Sox traded Clippard to the Houston Astros in exchange for a player to be named later or cash considerations.
 Clippard broke the news himself by changing his biographical information on Twitter and Instagram.
 With the Astros to finish 2017, Clippard made 16 more appearances out of the bullpen, having a 0–2 record and a 6.43 ERA.
-Overall in 2017, combined with all three teams he had played for, Clippard's total stats came to 67 appearances out of the bullpen, a 2–8 record, and a 4.77 ERA.
+Overall, in 2017, combined with all three teams he had played for, Clippard's total stats came to 67 appearances out of the bullpen, a 2–8 record, and a 4.77 ERA.
 The Astros finished the 2017 season with a 101–61 record, clinching the AL West.
 Clippard, however, was not part of any postseason action, although he was still on the Astros 40-man roster at the time.
 The Astros won their first World Series in franchise history as they bested the Los Angeles Dodgers in 7 games of the 2017 World Series.
-Clippard would still win his first career World Series championship after 11 seasons of service in the Majors.
+Clippard would still receive his first career World Series ring after 11 seasons of service in the Majors.
+He became a free agent following the season.

 Toronto Blue Jays

 On March 7, 2018, Clippard signed a minor league contract with the Toronto Blue Jays.
 His contract was purchased by the Blue Jays on March 29, 2018, and he was assigned to the Opening Day roster.
 After Roberto Osuna, the Blue Jays' closer, was placed on administrative leave in May, Clippard began receiving save opportunities.
 Clippard received his World Series ring on June 25, when the Blue Jays visited Houston.
 On August 2, Clippard made his first start since 2008 against the Seattle Mariners.
 His 680 relief appearances between starts established a new major league record.
 Clippard finished the 2018 season with a 3.67 ERA, seven saves, 15 holds, and 85 strikeouts over 682/3 innings.
+He became a free agent following the season.